energyscope/EnergyScope/Docs/sections/Input Data.rst

    Based on the EUC estimated cost of resources in 2030, see Table 5 from :cite:`simoes2013jrc`.

 ..
-[33]
-   Assuming that the energy content can be assimilated to plastics and extended to LFO.

-..
 [34]
    Average of the data points for 2035 in :cite:`f._ess_kosten_2011`, accounting for the efficiency